Kelly R. Evenson and Jorge Mota

-Jorge Mota, José Ribeiro, Maria Paula Santos and Helena Gomes
+Jorge Mota, José Carlos Ribeiro, Joana Carvalho, and Maria Paula Santos

 The aims of this study were to describe physical activity (PA) prevalence and compare it with other countries and to investigate possible associations between PA and other lifestyle behaviors in Azorean adults.